Skip nav to main content.

 Don’t expect $19.99 to disappear anytime soon.

-Those “.99” and “.95” prices exist because of psychology, not because we had a one-cent coin.
-People tend to see $19.99 as closer to “19” than “20,” and retailers know that.
-That’s called “charm pricing,” and it’s been around for a long time.
+Those “.99” and “.95” prices exist because of pricing psychology, not because we had a one-cent coin.
+Retailers use them because many shoppers read $19.99 as feeling closer to $19 than $20.

-• Electronic payments stay exact.
-If you pay with card or digitally, you’ll still be charged $19.99—no rounding needed.
+• Electronic payments can stay exact.
+If you pay by card or digitally, you can still be charged the exact amount.

-So no, the end of penny production does not mean every price suddenly becomes $20.00.
-It just changes how we make change when cash is involved.
+The end of penny production does not mean every $19.99 item becomes $20.00.
+It mainly changes how cash change may be handled.

 What Should You Do with Your Pennies?

-Now for the practical question: what about the jars, buckets, and coffee cans full of pennies?
+Now for the practical question: what should you do with jars, buckets, and coffee cans full of pennies?

 Pennies are still legal tender, and they still add up.
-Here are your main options:
+Here are a few options:

 • Save a few as keepsakes.
-You might want to keep a couple of pennies from meaningful years—birth years, anniversaries, or one of the final 2025-dated pennies—as souvenirs.
+You may want to keep pennies from meaningful years, such as birth years, anniversaries, or final production years.

-At People Driven Credit Union, you don’t need to roll coins to deposit them.
-Just pour them into the machine and let the technology do the work.
+At People Driven Credit Union, you do not need to roll coins to use a coin machine.
+Bring in your loose change, pour it into the machine, and let it count the coins for you.

 How People Driven Credit Union Can Help with Your Coin Jar

-If you’re ready to turn loose change into real progress on your financial goals, People Driven Credit Union can help.
+If you are ready to turn loose change into something useful, People Driven Credit Union can help.

-We have coin-counting machines available at three of our five branch locations:
+Coin-counting machines are available at three of our five branch locations:

-Our Romeo Branch and our Livonia Branch do not currently have coin machines, but our teams these branch locations are happy to help you explore other options for depositing or exchanging your coins through People Driven Credit Union.
+Our Romeo Branch and Livonia Branch do not currently have coin machines.
+Team members at those locations can help you explore other options for depositing or exchanging coins through People Driven Credit Union.

 Once your coins are counted, you can:

-• Deposit the funds into a savings account and start building your emergency fund.
+• Deposit the funds into a savings account and start building toward your next goal.

 • Make an extra payment toward a loan or credit card balance.

-• Set aside a “fun money” amount for something small and guilt-free—and save the rest.
+• Set aside a small amount for spending and save the rest.

 Tips for Navigating a Future with Fewer Pennies

-Here are a few simple ways to adjust as pennies fade out of everyday life:
+Here are a few simple ways to adjust as pennies become less common in everyday transactions:

 • Use electronic payments when possible.
-Paying with your debit card, credit card, or bill-pay tools helps you avoid any questions about rounding and keeps your transactions exact.
+Paying with your debit card, credit card, or digital wallet helps keep transactions exact.

 • Turn small change into real progress.
-A jar of coins may not feel like much, but it can be a great starting point for a new savings goal or an extra payment on a bill.
+A jar of coins may not feel like much, but it can be a helpful start for a savings goal or an extra payment.

 • Teach kids about money.
-The end of penny production is a perfect conversation starter with children or teens about inflation, saving, and how our money system works.
+The end of penny production is a useful conversation starter about saving, inflation, currency, and how money changes over time.

 We’re Here to Help

-Whether you’re feeding a jar through a coin machine, cleaning out the car’s cupholders, or just trying to make sense of how changes in currency affect your wallet, People Driven Credit Union is here for you.
+Whether you are feeding a jar through a coin machine, cleaning out the car’s cupholders, or figuring out how changes in currency affect your wallet, People Driven Credit Union is here to help.

 This article is for informational purposes only and should not be considered legal, tax, or investment advice.